dev-Zidane/Algos-and-Data-Structs/README.md

 ﻿# Algos-and-Data-Structs
-An overview of Data Structures and ALgorithms with JavaScript.
+An overview of Data Structures and Algorithms with JavaScript.